 Citizenship Status Requirement

-These assistance vouchers can only be provided to American citizens or to those who have a qualifying immigrant status.
+The final factor that determines your eligibility is your citizenship status.
+There is a possibility that you can qualify for Section 8 Assistance, if you are not an American citizen.
+American citizens or those who have a qualifying immigrant status have access to these assistance vouchers.
 You can determine your immigrant status eligibility in the HUD’s Housing Choice Voucher Guidebook.

 If you are an American citizen, your local public housing authority will: